vandre-sales/meliva-ds/docs/docs/theming/color.md

 ### Key Colors

-We provide aliases for a pair of literal color groups to aid changing the key colors of your project:
+Web Awesome provides aliases for two literal color groups to aid changing the key colors of your project:

 - **Primary** is used to draw attention and signify actions
 - **Base** makes up your project's body and structure